Parsing Speech: A Neural Approach to Integrating Lexical and Acoustic-Prosodic Information: Task and Model Description

 \section{Task and Model Description}

-We next describe our encoder-attention-decoder model that maps a sequence of word-level input features to a linearized parse output sequence.
+Our \klrm{encoder-attention-decoder} model maps a sequence of word-level input features to a linearized parse output sequence.
 The word-level input feature vector consists of the concatenation of (learnable) word embeddings $\vec{e_i}$ and several types of acoustic-prosodic features, described in Section \ref{ssec:features}.